github2python/Travizz/README.md

 ```

-## Hardware device to help driver in drowsiness state
+# Hardware device to help driver in drowsiness state

-- we propose a hardware tool which through a pre trained ML model analyzes the facial patterns of person driving for drowsiness detection and alerts with a beep so that driver is cautioned leading to prevention of accident.
+- we propose a hardware tool which through a trained ML model analyzes the facial patterns of person driving in real time video of camera  of user for drowsiness detection and alerts with a beep so that driver is cautioned leading to prevention of accident.

 ## Languages/tech